luox-app/luox/src/javascript/components/About.md

 ### Precision and decimal points

 All calculations are computed with floating point precision using JavaScript.
 In the browser, the results are displayed up to four decimals for all quantities (including those in _Advanced_ mode).
+When downloading calculations, the precision will be higher than displayed in the browser.

 ### Sources of effect functions